 Thank you for booking an eye appointment with Doctors Eyecare Wetaskiwin.
 We look forward to helping you with your vision and eye care needs.

-We have implemented some new health care precautions in our clinic to help control the spread of COVID-19.
-These include increased disinfection of surfaces and equipment and an increase in the length of appointment times.
+We continue to use health care precautions in our clinic to help control the spread of COVID-19.
+These include increased disinfection of surfaces and equipment .
 Please be on time for your appointment.
 If you are late, your appointment will be rescheduled.

-A MASK IS REQUIRED.
-All patients and staff working with patients with be required to wear a mask.
-You may bring your own or you may purchase one from us for $2.
+A MASKS ARE STONGLY ENCOURAGED.
+All staff working with patients are required to wear a mask.
+You may bring your own mask or one will be provided for you.
 You will be asked to use hand sanitizer upon entering the clinic.
 All toys, magazines and books have been removed, so please bring your own time passing items.

-Please rebook your appointment if you are not feeling well, or have a sore throat, runny nose or shortness of breath.
-We are unable to see anyone with a positive test for COVID-19 or anyone who has been in contact with a COVID-19 patient.
+Please rebook your appointment if you are not feeling well, or have a sore throat, runny nose or shortness of breath or if you have a COVID positive person in your household.

 As usual, please bring all the glasses that you currently use, your contact lenses if applicable and your medication list.